 Setting up check-in points where the attendee can walk up to a camera, have their face recognised, and their name appear on a screen does away with the need for barcodes and physical tickets.
-Not only is it faster and more efficient, it opens up loads of opportunities for personalised marketing, too, with brands being able to ‘remember’ what an audience member likes, is interested in, and the presentations/content they’ve already engaged with.
-It offers a frictionless and personalised experience.
+Not only is it faster and more efficient, it opens up loads of opportunities for personalised marketing, too, with brands being able to ‘remember’ what an audience member likes, is interested in, and the presentations they’ve already participated in.

 Making Signage Personalised